Mike Bloomberg has withdrawn his candidacy.

 - The news organization that he founded, Bloomberg News, has drawn criticism for tailoring its reporting to avoid being expelled from China.

 Bloomberg has made fighting climate change a central mission of his public life, devoting tens of millions of dollars to a wide array of programs aimed at reducing greenhouse gas emissions and developing clean energy.
-He is skeptical of the sweeping government-led plans backed by many other candidates.
+He proposes a suite of policies to rapidly transition to a clean economy, but is skeptical of some of the sweeping plans backed by other candidates.

 - In 2019, he announced Beyond Carbon, a program to eliminate U.S. coal-fired power plants by 2030, to which Bloomberg has pledged $500 million.
 He previously led the Beyond Coal campaign, which he says has led half of the country’s coal-fired plants to close or commit to a specific retirement date.